isyourhand/nodejs_mongoose_referenceLibrary/Utils/readme.md

 ### email.js

 Based on the nodemailer module, use Gmail to send emails.
 You can use it by adding GMAIL_USERNAME and GMAIL_PASSWORD in the config.env file.
-Currently, it supports sending email verification after registration and sending emails for password reset when forgotten.
+Currently, it supports 'sending email verification after registration (not implemented)' and sending emails for password reset when forgotten.

 ### catchAsync.js